rstacruz/rscss/Readme.md

   }
   ```

+### Element selectors
-* **Selectors:** Prefer to use the `>` child selector whenever possible.
+Prefer to use the `>` child selector whenever possible.
 This prevents bleeding through nested components, and performs better than descendant selectors.

   ```scss
   .article-card {